Development of The Last of Us Part II

-Druckmann collaborated with Halley Gross on the game's story.
-He was inspired by his own experiences growing up in the West Bank, where violence was a frequent topic.
+For the story, Druckmann was inspired by his own experiences growing up in the West Bank, where violence was a frequent topic.
 Gross also took her own experience with post-traumatic stress disorder with the game's characters.
 Ashley Johnson and Troy Baker reprised their roles as Ellie and Joel, respectively, recording their motion and voice simultaneously.
 Ellie is one of two main playable characters in the game; the other, Abby, was portrayed by Laura Bailey.
 The change was inspired by a similar switch in the first game.
 The writers wanted to portray Abby's vulnerabilities, aware that players would likely initially dislike her but eventually empathize.